servisys/ispconfig_setup/README.md

 - Jailkit On/Off
 - Squirrelmail / Roundcube
 - ISPConfig 3 Standard / Expert mode
-- ISPConfig 3 Multiserver Setup
+- ISPConfig 3 Multiserver Setup (* Debian 8 only for now)

 ### How do I get set up? ###